For all of you pancake lovers, I have a list of Paleo pancakes for breakfast for you to look through.

 The small amount of banana in these helps make them fluffy and light.
 If you didn’t know, you wouldn’t be able to tell that these are super healthy compared to “regular” pancakes.
 Measuring the three kinds of flours is a little more work but it is worth it.
 You really get the best of all of the different kinds.
 It makes it so the negative aspects of each flour is minimized and the positive aspects are maximized.
 You really don’t taste any one kind of flour.
 Which is a good thing in my opinion.

 2. Almond Flour Pancakes – The Roasted Root

 This is a basic pancake recipe made with almond flour.
 They have a little bit of a nutty flavor.
 Of course, they aren’t as soft as the pancakes you’re used to.
 As long as you realize that, we’re good.
 Tapioca flour is added to help bind the ingredients together and helps make them fluffier and lighter.
-It also help make them easier to flip without falling apart.
+It also helps make them easier to flip without falling apart.
 They will taste fine without it, but I recommend it.
 I love the flavor of tapioca flour.

 3. Pancakes (Without Bananas) – I’m Gluten Free